eric-sm/eric-sm/README.md

 ## Are you hiring? 👋
 I am actively seeking a staff, principal, manager, or director level software engineering leadership role.
 My expertise is working on web sites and web applications, guiding teams that are designing and developing full stack solutions in earlier stage startups.

-If you need an experienced, fun webapp developer and leader with a strong servant leader management style, contact me at hire-me@jericsmall.com.
+If you need an experienced, fun webapp developer and leader with a strong servant leader management style, review my [resume on Google Drive (PDF)](https://drive.google.com/file/d/1ZjaJdfN0q9BB_qL9k6h1zAtuamGMaeWY/view?usp=sharing) and contact me at hire-me@jericsmall.com, if intereested.

 ### Engineering Skills
 * TypeScript, JavaScript, HTML, CSS